cloudogu/k8s-ecosystem/docs/development/dev_box_en.md

 #### Blueprint override

-To install additional dogus or overwrite versions, a `.blueprint-override.yaml` file can be stored in the root directory.
+To install additional Dogus or special configurations, a file named `.blueprint-override.yaml` can be stored in the root directory.
-This file is merged with the generated blueprint file when the blueprint is created.
+If this file exists, it will be used instead of the generated blueprint.

 Procedure:
 1. Copy the template: